nidhaloff/igel/README.rst

 The iris-example folder contains a **logistic regression** example, where some preprocessing (one hot encoding) is conducted on the target column to show you more the capabilities of igel.

-Finally, the multioutput-example contains a **multioutput regression** example.
+Furthermore, the multioutput-example contains a **multioutput regression** example.
+Finally, the cv-example contains an example using the Ridge classifier using cross validation.

 I suggest you play around with the examples and igel cli.
 However, you can also directly execute the fit.py, evaluate.py and predict.py if you want to.